6th Transportation Battalion (United States)

 The 6th Transportation Battalion is a transportation battalion of the United States Army first constituted in 1943.
-The 6th Transportation Battalion has participated in World War II, Vietnam, Desert Storm, Operation New Dawn.
+The 6th Transportation Battalion has participated in World War II, the Vietnam War, Operation Desert Storm, and Operation New Dawn.

 The battalion's inactivation ceremony was held on 28 August 2012.

 Operation New Dawn 2011–12

 The battalion returned from a one-year deployment to Kuwait in March/April 2012.